iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

 ## Testing Data

-Inside the GUI project folder you will find a folder callled **Data**.
-Currently this folder has 12 specifically chosen unseen histology images.
-The images chosen were examples that I believed to be very similar to examples in the opposing class, the purpose of chosing these images was to see how the network reacts with very similar but opposite class images.
+Inside the GUI project folder you will find a folder called **Data** and inside there 2 folders of data **1** & **2**.
+Currently the 1st folder has 12 specifically chosen **unseen histology images**.
+The images chosen were examples that I believed to be very similar to examples in the opposite class.
+The purpose of chosing these images was to see how the network reacts with very similar but opposite class images.
+You can flip between the two different size datasets, 1 & 2, or point to your own in the **dataFolder** setting in **Classes/GlobalData.cs**

-To add your own data you can remove the images in the Data folder and add your own dataset to the folder.
-Once you have added them to the folder you need to remove any unused images from the directory inside of Visual Studio and then add the images into the project by right clicking on the **Data** folder, clicking add, and then selecting your new dataset and adding them to the project.
+To add your own data you can remove the images in the **Data** folder and add your own dataset to the folder.
+Once you have added them to the folder you need to remove any unused images from the directory inside of Visual Studio and then add the new images into the project by right clicking on the **Data** folder, clicking add, and then selecting your new dataset.

 ## Testing The Universal Windows Application